cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 ## Tolerations

-Kubernetes allows you to specify, through `taints`, whether a node should repel all pods not explicitly tolerating (through `tolerations`) their `taints`.
+Kubernetes allows you to specify (through `taints`) whether a node should repel all pods not explicitly tolerating (through `tolerations`) their `taints`.

-So, by setting a proper set `tolerations` for a workload matching a specific node's `taints`, Kubernetes scheduler will take into consideration also the tainted node, while deciding on which node to schedule the new workload.
+So, by setting a proper set of `tolerations` for a workload matching a specific node's `taints`, Kubernetes scheduler will now take into consideration the tainted node, while deciding on which node to schedule the workload.
 Tolerations can be configured for all the pods of a Cluster through the `.spec.affinity.tolerations` section, which accepts the usual Kubernetes syntax for tolerations.